clamsproject/app-nlp-example/README.md

                 for doc in docs:
                     doc_id = view.id + ':' + doc.id
                     self._run_nlp_tool(doc, new_view, doc_id)
+    # always return the MMIF object
     return self.mmif
 ```

 For language processing applications, one task is to retrieve all text documents from both the documents list and the annotations in all views.
-Moreover, annotations generated by the NLP tool need to be anchored to those documents, which in the case of text documents in the documents list could simply be to the text document identifier, but which the case of text documents in views also needs to view identifier.
-Also note that a view may have many text documents and all annotations created will be put in one view.
+Moreover, annotations generated by the NLP tool need to be anchored to those documents, which in the case of text documents in the documents list could simply be to the text document identifier, but which the case of text documents in views also need the view identifier.
+A view may have many text documents and typically all annotations created will be put in one view.
 This has two consequences:

-1. For a document from the document list, there is one invocation of `_new_view()` which gets handed a document identifier so it can be put in the view metadata, and there is one invocation of `_new_view()` for views with text documents, but the document identifier is not handed in so the identefier will not be put into the view metadata.
+1. For each text document from the document list, there is one invocation of `_new_view()` which gets handed a document identifier so it can be put in the view metadata.
+And for each view with text documents there is also one invocation of `_new_view()`, but no document identifier is handed in so the identifier will not be put into the view metadata.
 2. The method  `_run_nlp_tool()` is responsible for running the NLP tool and adding annotations to the new view.
 The third argument allows us to anchor annotations created by the tool by handing over the document identifier, possibly prefixed by the view the document lives in.

-One thing about `annotate()` is that most likely it will be the same for each NLP application, all the application specific details are in the code that creates new views and the code that adds annotations.
+One thing about `_annotate()` is that most likely it will be the same for each NLP application, all the application specific details are in the code that creates new views and the code that adds annotations.

 Creating a new view: